 Antony Batty, Licensed Insolvency Practitioner comments

-“This case not only highlights the need to deal with BBLs correctly but also the risks of applying to Strike off a Company rather than appointing a Licensed Insolvency Practitioner to wind it up via a formal Members Voluntary Liquidation (solvent) or Creditors Voluntary Liquidation (Insolvent) Process.
+“The Insolvency Service’s statistics show how seriously the Government is taking the business of pursuing directors who have abused the various Covid-19 pandemic financial support schemes.
+The above case specifically highlights the need to deal with BBLs correctly and also the risks of applying to Strike off a Company rather than appointing a Licensed Insolvency Practitioner to wind it up via a formal Members Voluntary Liquidation (solvent) or Creditors Voluntary Liquidation (Insolvent) Process.

-The Government recognises that some companies who took out BBLs may not survive but expect such companies to be formally Liquidated, and an investigation to be conducted by the liquidator – a Licensed Insolvency Practitioner – into the use of the BBL.
+The Government recognises that some companies who took out BBLs may not survive but expect such companies to be formally Liquidated, and an investigation to be conducted by the liquidator – a Licensed Insolvency Practitioner – into the use of the BBL, or indeed any pandemic financial support scheme.
 The vast majority of BBLs were used to support businesses through the Pandemic and were used to pay rent, staff costs and overheads.
 However, we have come across numerous examples of possible abuse, for example:

 - using the BBL to repay or make loans, from/to Directors or Shareholders;

 - or to purchase cars and even jacuzzies!